Suicides and perhaps a murder are causes for activity.

 A big Yes Indeed!!!
 The San Carlos Hotel is very popular with spirits as it is with historical hotel lovers.

 San Carlos Hotel

-San Carlos Hotel is located on the corner of W. Van Buren Ave and N Central Avenue.
+San Carlos Hotel is located on the corner of West Van Buren Ave and North Central Ave.
 San Carlos Hotel is only six miles from the Sky Harbor International Airport and easily accessible to all major highways and activities.
 It is conveniently located near the convention center and other downtown Phoenix please of interest.
 The area is up and coming with excellent restaurants, entertainment within a short walk.